2016 CONCACAF Futsal Championship qualification: Semi-finals

 Winners qualified for 2016 CONCACAF Futsal Championship.

 Third place play-off

 Winner advanced to Central American Zone–Caribbean Zone play-off.

 Final

 Caribbean Zone

-In the Caribbean Zone, eight teams from CFU entered the qualifying competition, played in Cuba between 22–26 January 2016.
+In the Caribbean Zone, eight teams from CFU entered the qualifying competition, played in Cuba between 22 and 26 January 2016.

 The eight teams were divided into two groups of four teams.
 The group winners played in the final and the runners-up played in the third-place play-off.
 The top two teams qualified for the final tournament as the CFU representatives, while the third-placed team advanced to the play-off against the third-placed team from the Central American Zone.